47Abdullah47/PROJECT-GREYWOLF/README.md

 ## License

-This project is open-source and tracking under the terms of the
+This project is open-source and licensed under the terms of the MIT License.